abhishek-kumar-code/Redfish_Public/Specification.md

 ~~~

 ###### Referencing OEM extensions
-The metadata document may reference additional schema documents describing OEM-specific extensions used by the service, for example custom types for additional collections.
+The metadata document may reference additional schema documents describing OEM-specific extensions used by the service, for example custom types for additional Resource Collections.

 ~~~xml
 <edmx:Reference Uri="http://contoso.org/Schema/CustomTypes">